- Policy Analysis

 Mapping the Islamic State's Activity: Implications for U.S. Counterterrorism Policy

+This summary was prepared by Sarah Cahn.
 The Policy Forum series is made possible through the generosity of the Florence and Robert Kaufman Family.